3dcitydb/iur-ade-citydb/README.md

 # i-UR ADE extension for the 3D City Database

+> [!NOTE]
+> This repository hosts the 3DCityDB v4 i-UR ADE extension.
+Although 3DCityDB v5 is now available, 3DCityDB v4
+> remains stable and operational.
+However, it is in **maintenance mode**, meaning no significant new features are
+> planned, though existing bugs will continue to be addressed.
+Development is now focused on 3DCityDB v5, and we recommend
+> upgrading to benefit from new features and improvements.
+Please refer to the [3DCityDB v5 user manual](https://3dcitydb.github.io/3dcitydb-mkdocs/)
+> for more information.

 This is a 3DCityDB extension for the **i-Urban Revitalization (i-UR)** Application Domain Extension for CityGML.
 The "i-UR" is an information infrastructure for urban revitalization and planning.